 12-minute presentation and 3 minutes of questions:

 is gaining popularity internationally).
-Posters must be prepared in portrait format.
+Posters must be prepared in LANDSCAPE format.

 Short Oral Presentations